KOKODA CHALLENGE EVENTS

 - Teams must obey the road rules always and follow all directions given by road crossing personnel and event officials.

 - Participants must keep noise levels to a minimum when walking in residential areas during training and the event.
+If teams are using a speaker to play music during the event, the volume must be at a respectable level.

 - All fundraising activities undertaken by participants must adhere to the relevant state government regulations.